-The length of time it takes for models to build in your Auto-Target activity typically depends on the traffic to your selected activity location(s) and conversion rates associated with you activity success metric.
+The time it takes for models to build in your Auto-Target activity typically depends on the traffic to your selected activity locations and conversion rates associated with your activity success metric.

-Auto-Target will not attempt to build a personalized model for a given experience until there are least 50 conversions for that experience.
-Furthermore, if the model built is of insufficient quality (as determined by offline evaluation on hold out “test” data, using a metric known as AUC), the model will not be used to serve traffic in a personalized manner.
+Auto-Target does not attempt to build a personalized model for a given experience until there are least 50 conversions for that experience.
+Furthermore, if the model built is of insufficient quality (as determined by offline evaluation on hold-out “test” data, using a metric known as AUC), the model is not used to serve traffic in a personalized manner.